Sales and Distribution

-For bulk or group orders, or for any other requests for copies of any Agate titles, please email Deirdre Kennedy at Agate with your inquiry.
-All web sales, bulk sales, and other direct sales are nonreturnable.
+For bulk orders, or for any other requests for copies of any Agate titles, please reach out using our customer support form.
+All web sales are nonreturnable.

 Film/TV rights inquiries are available for many Agate books.
 Inquiries should be addressed to Agate's film/TV rights agent at:

 360 Park Avenue S., 16th floor

 Agate is considering submissions in the general areas of food, cooking, and nutrition-related nonfiction, for its Surrey imprint; business-interest nonfiction, for its B2 imprint; fiction and nonfiction by African American writers, for its Bolden imprint; and nonfiction on Midwestern topics or by Midwestern authors, for its Midway imprint.
 Submissions in other content areas will not be considered.
 Email inquiries are welcome.
 Do not make telephone inquiries regarding submissions, and do not attempt to send any hard-copy submissions unless you have first made an email inquiry.

 Agate Publishing Training Internships

 Agate is seeking interns for its six-month training internship program.
 The internship terms are January 1–June 30 and July 1–December 31.
 Agate interns work approximately 30 hours per week on site.
 The internships are unpaid, but interns are given a stipend of approximately $80 per week.
 We offer interns considerable flexibility in scheduling their hours during the work week, to allow them to hold paying jobs while also doing the internship.
 Agate only considers candidates who have completed at least their junior year of undergraduate studies.
 Agate accepts applications for internships year-round.